erwanp/publib/README.md

 - `publib.tools.fix_bold_TimesNewRoman`: fix Times New Roman font appearing bold.
 See [StackOverflow](https://stackoverflow.com/questions/33955900/matplotlib-times-new-roman-appears-bold)

-- `publib.tools.keep_color`, `publib.tools.get_color_cycle_state`: apply the same color
+- `publib.tools.keep_color`: apply the same color for the next graph to plot

-for the next graph to plot, see which color we're using.
+- `publib.tools.get_next_color`: see which color will be applied next in the color cycle state

 ```
 plt.plot(...)
 keep_color()